VeryGoodOpenSource/very_good_cli/README.md

 Run "very_good help" to see global options.
 ```

+#### Tests without pub install

+Unlike `flutter test`, `very_good test` will always run your tests without installing the projects dependencies (i.e. `--no-pub` flag).

+This is an optimization done by the cli because dependency installation is usually run once after cloning the repository.
+Conversely, running tests locally is usually done many times and it's often unnecessary to re-install dependencies prior to each test run.

+If you need to install dependencies before running the tests with `very_good_cli`, be sure to run `very_good packages get` first.

 ### `very_good --help`

 See the complete list of commands and usage information.